bellroy/servant-activeresource/README.md

 -- Like MyResource, but returned from the database. data MyStoredResource = MyStoredResource {...}

+-- These type family instances associate your resource's ID type -- with the data types accepted and returned by your operations and -- by the servant-server API. type instance ResourceData MyResourceId = MyResource type instance StoredResourceData MyResourceId = MyStoredResource

+-- Record of routes, which can passed directly to
+-- 'Servant.Server.Generic.genericServe', or spliced into another
+-- record of routes via 'Servant.API.NamedRoutes'.
+--
 -- The exact monad used will depend on your program.
-Here, we just assume -- `Handler` from package servant-server. instance AR.Resource MyResourceId Handler where type ResourceData MyResourceId = MyResource type StoredResourceData MyResourceId = MyStoredResource
+Here, we just -- assume 'Handler' from package servant-server. routes :: AR.'ResourceRoutes' MyResourceId AsServer routes = AR.'makeResourceRoutes' 'ResourceOperations' { 'listResources' = ...

-  -- These form the implementation of your API. listResources = ... createResource = ...
+  , 'createResource' = ...
-  readResource = ...
+  , 'readResource' = ...
-  upsertResource = ...
+  , 'upsertResource' = ...
-  deleteResource = ...
+  , 'deleteResource' = ...

--- Record of routes, which can be spliced into a top-level handler -- via Servant.API.NamedRoutes. routes :: AR.ResourceRoutes MyResourceId (AsServerT Handler) routes = $(AR.makeResourceServerT [t|MyResourceId|])
+  }
 ```